Tacotakedown/simconnect-rs/Readme.md

 [dependencies]
 simconnect = {git="https://github.com/Tacotakedown/simconnect-rs" ,features=["static-link"]}
 ```
+if you prefer dynamic linking omit the feature and ensure you have `SimConnect.dll` next to your exe

 ## Building
-*The SimConnect binaries are included within this repository, but they may not be up-to-date.*
+*The latest SimConnect binaries are included within this repository.*

 1. run `cargo build`
 2. Add `use simconnect` at the top of your file